 Physicians, scientists, and expert clinical staff come together with a commitment to developing new techniques for the prevention, diagnosis, treatment, and rehabilitation of neurological illnesses and injuries.
 The leadership of internationally respected physicians keeps Barrow at the forefront of neuroscience.
 The compassionate expertise of its extensive staff of nurses, technologists, therapists and support personnel is evident in every aspect of care provided.

-Our department is chaired by Dr. Michael T. Lawton.
+Our department is chaired by Michael T. Lawton, MD.